-In Pennsylvania, like in all states, the general rule is that a Pennsylvania limited liability company's ("LLC’s") money or property cannot be taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.
+When it comes to multi-member LLCs, Pennsylvania is like most states.
+The general rule is that the money or property of a Pennsylvania multi-member LLC cannot be taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.

-One way to avoid the potential liability problems that exist with SMLLCs is to add members to your LLC.
-However, any members you add must be legitimate co-owners of the LLC.
-If the additional LLC owner is merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.
+All of the foregoing makes Pennsylvania one of the least attractive states in which to form an SMLLC as far as protection from personal creditors goes.
+To avoid application of Pennsylvania’s SMLLC rules and obtain the fullest limited liability possible, a Pennsylvania LLC should have at least two members.
+The second member can be a spouse or relative as long as that person is treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member—that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.